Obol Stack v0.10.0: Agents that Earn

 What Shipped

-Your Agents become Agent Businesses. <obol sell agent <name>> turns an existing agent into an on-chain ServiceOffer.
-The controller locates the agent's endpoint, publishes its model and skills alongside the price, and exposes the agent on a public URL.
-Our previous release (v0.9.0) wrapped a payment gate around an HTTP service. v0.10.0 makes the agent itself the economic actor, with a wallet, identity, and pricing of its own.
+Your Agents can start Agent Businesses. obol sell agent <name> turns an existing agent into an per-turn agent for hire on the public internet.
+The Obol Stack publishes the agent's model and skills, alongside the price per turn, and exposes the agent on a public payment gated URL.
+Our previous release (v0.9.0) wrapped a payment gate around a basic HTTP service. v0.10.0 makes an agent itself something purchasable as a service.

 How It Works

 v0.10.0 is built on v0.9.0's foundation: x402, Permit2, and facilitator-sponsored gas.
 That foundation is unchanged.
 A buyer requests a service, the seller responds with a 402 challenge naming the price and accepted tokens, the buyer signs a payment authorization off-chain, the facilitator verifies the signature, lets the request reach the service, and only settles on-chain after a successful response.
 If the service fails, no money moves.
-Sellers register once (a one-time gas cost of about $0.005 on Base Sepolia); after that, every sale is gas-free for both sides.
-Buyers never hold ETH.

 What's Next